Johnny Apollo (film): Plot

 Dwyer arrives and asks about Johnny.
 Brennan 'vouches' for him.
 Dwyer, not wanting to be anywhere near police, asks Bob to go bail out one of his crew, offering a hundred dollars to Bob.
 Bob accepts the task.

 Soon, Dwyer offers Apollo employment.
 Apollo decides to work for the gangster to raise the dough he needs.
 They commit various criminal acts (not shown).
 After accumulating much money, Bob visits his father in prison.
 They reconcile, and Bob talks of a forthcoming parole, so Pop is happy.
 But after he leaves, his father discovers from a guard that his son, 'Johnny Apollo', is now a criminal, and a disgusted Pop Cain wants nothing to do with him.

 Brennan attempts to make a deal for Dwyer, offering the district attorney evidence on all of his crew, if all pending charges against Dwyer are dropped.
 The D.A. does not accept, but counteroffers: he will drop all pending charges against Apollo, in exchange for evidence on Dwyer.
 Brennan accepts, knowing Apollo is essentially a good man, and that Lucky is in love with him.
 He hands over damning evidence on Dwyer.

 In retaliation, Dwyer murders Brennan.
 Bob, unaware and not believing Dwyer could murder the judge, with whom he was good friends, alibis Dwyer.
 Both he and Dwyer are sent to prison, using Brennan's evidence, the D.A. ignoring the deal he had with Brennan, due to Bob's recalcitrant attitude.
 A jailbreak is set in motion, but Lucky is able to sneak word of it to Pop, who prevents his son from getting involved.
 An angry Dwyer shoots Pop and knocks out Bob, but is then killed by guards.

 Bob is blamed and faces a longer sentence, perhaps even execution.
 Pop recovers, however, and alibis his son.
-Bob's future looks brighter, particularly with Lucky on the outside, waiting for him.
+Bob serves his term, and on release finds his father waiting for him, along with Lucky.